 Synthetic Hockey Pitch Surface

 Multisport synthetic grass is a lot more popular within schools and is also known as activity surfacing.
 Whilst 2G artificial grass is a lot more specific as it’s mainly suited around hockey, multisport artificial grass offers a more suitable surface for a wide range of sports.
-Being cheaper for schools as the artificial hockey pitch can support multiple sports instead of requiring separate pitch installations, many schools have recently started to get these types of pitches installed.
+It can be cheaper for schools as the hockey pitch can support multiple sports instead of requiring separate pitch installations, many schools have recently started to get these types of pitches installed.

 Maintaining Artificial Hockey Surfaces

 Maintaining your artificial surface is important.
 Even though it doesn’t require the same time and resources as maintaining your natural grass, it’s still important to keep it running well.
 Firstly, always perform a routine check is a great place to start.
 Walk around your pitch and see if you can spot any sort of problems with the surface.
 Maybe some of it is starting to tear up or maybe the sand infill has been lost over time.

 If you spot any damage to the hockey pitch, act quickly.
 Acting straight away can save you a lot of money and time as leaving the problem may let it develop into something worse and possibly lead to further issues occurring in the future.
 Contacting us at Soft Surfaces will allow us to help analyse what the problem is and recommend the right course of action to take.

 If you spot no damage, make sure to keep the hockey pitch clean.
 Brush across the surface with a soft brush to remove any dirt from the surface and to keep it clean to avoid any dirt entering the surface.
 Dirt and contaminants can end up blocking the porous surface and cause draining problems whilst making it quite dangerous to play on.